cestastanford/grandtour/scholars-essays/README.md

 # Figures and Links

-External links (Explorer and Book, but not figure links) need to open in a new tab.
-Use this format: [text that appears in body](link/to/book/or/explorer){:target="_blank"}

 Links inside figure > figcaption don't work for some reason.
 Just use <a href> instead.
 Neither does bolding as in **Fig. 1** or Italics as in _Explorer_.
 Use <b> and <i>.